wfordh/higgins_site_hydeout/_drafts/Goodreads and Other Tidbits.md

 ---
 layout: post
-title: ''
+title: Goodreads thoughts plus some tidbits
 excerpt: ''
-date:
+date: 2020-09-15 00:00:00 -0700
 last_modified_at:
-categories: []
+categories:
+- Miscellaneous
 tags: []
-comments: false
+comments: true

 ---
 I read this [post on fixing Goodreads](https://prepend.com/culture/2020/09/fixing_goodreads.html) over the weekend and followed it up with this [article](https://www.newstatesman.com/science-tech/social-media/2020/08/better-goodreads-possible-bad-for-books-storygraph-amazon) about Goodreads' negative impact on books.
 I started using Goodreads last year to help me track which books I've read, and while I don't use it for the community at all, the user experience is quite frustrating at times.
 Things are clunky and not always responsive, and as mentioned in both pieces, the search functionality is _horrendous_.
 The book I'm searching for will pop up and then disappear if I type another letter, or only return the book if I type out the full title.